 While working in groups, GECS seniors research, design, and implement a sustainability project or initiative on campus or in Baltimore.
 The project, and each student’s role within their group, should be useful and relevant for that particular student’s chosen path post-graduation.

-All GECS seniors enroll in the GECS Senior Capstone Seminar both in the fall and spring semesters (Parts I and II).
+All GECS seniors enroll in the GECS Senior Capstone Seminar in the fall semester.
 Prerequisites include current status as a GECS major, completion of all core courses, and an acceptable plan for completing all requirements for the major by the end of the senior year, or approval of the director.
-The seminars are designed to facilitate measured progress on the capstone projects and ensure that the final product is meaningful and exceptional.

 All majors make an oral presentation of their capstone experience to involved faculty, advisers, and fellow students at the end of their senior year.
 Students also develop a poster presentation for display at the annual Undergraduate Research Day and during commencement week.